0x213F/website-0x213F/_posts/2022-07-14-how-to-be-an-owner.md

 otherwise, we may assume that the business has survived.

-in the case when profits exceed expenditure, the owner must consider how to reinvest the excess money. the most popular investment strategy among owners is to hire employees:
+in the case when profits exceed expenditure, the owner must consider how to reinvest the excess money. the most popular investment strategy amongst owners is to hire employees:

     (figure 2)

     · <——————> ·

     diagram: arrow pointing left and right

-thereby, the right is born.
+_thereby, the right point is born._

 the choice to hire an employee is done under the presumption that the cost of their labor will be less than the value they add to the company.

-ultimately, the employee is an asset and should be considered a part of the company's investment strategy.
+**ultimately, the employee is an asset** and should be considered a part of the company's investment strategy.

     (figure 3)

     [   salary of employee   ] <  [    value added to company     ]
     [ value added to company ] == [ value added to business owner ]

     diagram: mathematical representation of an employee

 <details>